Limited Clients. Proven Results.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Defense Attorneys in Chagrin Falls, Ohio, 44022.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Lawyers in Chagrin Falls, Ohio, 44022.

 (1) "Family or household member" means any of the following: